Lares Trek

 • Incluido Horseman – mule driver.

-• Incluido Accomodation 5 stars hotel as detailed.
+• Incluido Accommodation 5 stars hotel as detailed.

 • Incluido Boiled or purified water.